mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ---
 ## How to run the program
 1. #### Start the server
+  Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice
 ```python
 python server.py # can also be python3 or py, depending on the OS
 ```